 After you’ve picked your strategic approach to innovation and mapped all of the most important elements related to it, it’s time to put your innovation strategy to work.

-To make sure innovation remains a strategic priority, stay focused on your goals and executing your innovation strategy in a systematic manner.
+To make sure innovation remains a strategic priority, stay focused on your goals and execute your innovation strategy in a systematic manner.

 "Choosing what kind of value your innovation will create and then sticking to that is critical, because the capabilities required for each are quite different and take time to accumulate” – Gary Pisano